Invasive species in the United States: Gulf Coast

-The Gulf South is an area that historically has been proven to be particularly susceptible to the introduction of non-native invasive species.
-The porous nature of this region and the numerous ports that reside within it contribute in large part to the introduction of non-native aquatic species.
-This region is home to one of the nation's most active ports (the Port of New Orleans), in addition to numerous other large ports in Houston, Mobile, Gulfport, etc. The Mississippi River provides access to 14,500 miles of connecting waterways throughout North America through the Mississippi Delta by way of the Port of New Orleans, providing for a path of little resistance for non-native species to disperse throughout the region.
+The Gulf South has historically been particularly susceptible to the introduction of non-native invasive species.
+The porous nature of this region and the numerous ports within it contribute, in large part, to the introduction of non-native aquatic species.
+This region is home to one of the nation's most active ports (the Port of New Orleans), as well as numerous other large ports in Houston, Mobile, and Gulfport.
+The Mississippi River provides access to 14,500 miles of connecting waterways throughout North America through the Mississippi Delta by way of the Port of New Orleans, providing for a path of little resistance for non-native species to disperse throughout the region.
 Among the most notable species introduced to the Gulf Coast by way of ocean-going vessels docking in these ports are: the Formosan termite arriving by way of wooden pallets unloaded in Houston during the 1940s, fire ants arriving by way of soil shipments from South America from the 1910s to 1940s, Asian tiger mosquitoes arriving through Houston during the 1980s by way of stagnant water trapped in used tires.

 On the coast itself, the aquatic plant species of primary concern is the Salvinia (both giant and common).
-This plant was listed as a Federal Noxious Weed in 1981, before this classification it arrived in America by way of Brazil to be used as a novelty plant in aquatic gardens/aquariums.
+This plant was listed as a Federal Noxious Weed in 1981.
+Before this classification, it arrived in America from Brazil to be used as a novelty plant in aquatic gardens/aquariums.
 These plants grow entirely or partially submerged in water, and their areas of influence include wetlands, lakes, rivers, estuaries, coastal zones, irrigation systems, hydroelectric systems, and aquaculture facilities.
 In areas where this plant is allowed to flourish unchecked, it often engrosses entire riverways and lakes.
 For example, Lake Bistineau and Caney Lakes in Webster Parish, Louisiana were entirely choked out by this invasive aquatic weed.
-This plant has an incredible capacity to dominate competing organisms within its ecosystem, it owes this status to its short reproductive cycle, high genetic variability, and to the fact that it can survive in nearly any type of aquatic environment.
+This plant has an incredible capacity to dominate competing organisms within its ecosystem.
+It owes this status to its short reproductive cycle, high genetic variability, and the fact that it can survive in nearly any type of aquatic environment.